Nam: A Lighted Banner for Tibet

 Thus, "NAM: The Curved Mirror" is a metaphor for self-expression in mutual support & inter-cultural solidarity.
 We are bringing together a diverse group of artists, each in their respective mediums, to form a greater synergistic and strengthened whole."

-I didn't want to seem pretentious while creating this piece, and since I knew so little about the problems in Tibet, I used this time to learn as much as I could in the short time I had to create the piece.
-I found myself really focusing on boundaries, and on the fact that there is but a fine line that divides us.
-This is almost literal in my piece - there is something called the "blue line," or McMahon line, that was drawn onto the map to show boundary between "inner" and "outer" Tibet.
+While creating this piece I found myself really focusing on boundaries, and on the fact that there is but a fine line that divides us.
+This is almost literal in my piece - there is something called the "blue line," or McMahon line, that was drawn onto the map to show the boundary between "inner" and "outer" Tibet.
 The blue line of Prayer Flags down the center of this piece reflects that line.

 Tibet is a country where the people are denied most rights guaranteed in the Universal Declaration of Human Rights.
 This includes rights to freedom of speech, assembly, movement & expression, and self-determination.
 While the Chinese government says that the human rights situation in Tibet has improved, Amnesty International states that political prisoners are still tortured and killed.
 There are groups that have tried to step in to help, but such groups are not allowed into the country legally.